Matter: Classical antiquity

 In ancient Greece, pre-Socratic philosophers speculated the underlying nature of the visible world.
 Thales (c.
 624 BCE–c.
 546 BCE) regarded water as the fundamental material of the world.
 Anaximander (c.
 610 BCE–c.
 546 BCE) posited that the basic material was wholly characterless or limitless: the Infinite (apeiron).
 Anaximenes (flourished 585 BCE, d.
 528 BCE) posited that the basic stuff was pneuma or air.
 Heraclitus (c.
-535–c.
+535 BCE–c.
 475 BCE) seems to say the basic element is fire, though perhaps he means that all is change.
 Empedocles (c.
 490–430 BCE) spoke of four elements of which everything was made: earth, water, air, and fire.
 Meanwhile, Parmenides argued that change does not exist, and Democritus argued that everything is composed of minuscule, inert bodies of all shapes called atoms, a philosophy called atomism.
 All of these notions had deep philosophical problems.

-Aristotle (384–322 BCE) was the first to put the conception on a sound philosophical basis, which he did in his natural philosophy, especially in Physics book I. He adopted as reasonable suppositions the four Empedoclean elements, but added a fifth, aether.
+Aristotle (384 BCE–322 BCE) was the first to put the conception on a sound philosophical basis, which he did in his natural philosophy, especially in Physics book I. He adopted as reasonable suppositions the four Empedoclean elements, but added a fifth, aether.
 Nevertheless, these elements are not basic in Aristotle's mind.
 Rather they, like everything else in the visible world, are composed of the basic principles matter and form.

 The word Aristotle uses for matter, ὕλη (hyle or hule), can be literally translated as wood or timber, that is, "raw material" for building.
 Indeed, Aristotle's conception of matter is intrinsically linked to something being made or composed.
 In other words, in contrast to the early modern conception of matter as simply occupying space, matter for Aristotle is definitionally linked to process or change: matter is what underlies a change of substance.
 For example, a horse eats grass: the horse changes the grass into itself; the grass as such does not persist in the horse, but some aspect of it—its matter—does.
 The matter is not specifically described (e.g., as atoms), but consists of whatever persists in the change of substance from grass to horse.
 Matter in this understanding does not exist independently (i.e., as a substance), but exists interdependently (i.e., as a "principle") with form and only insofar as it underlies change.
 It can be helpful to conceive of the relationship of matter and form as very similar to that between parts and whole.
 For Aristotle, matter as such can only receive actuality from form; it has no activity or actuality in itself, similar to the way that parts as such only have their existence in a whole (otherwise they would be independent wholes).